Healthy mouths

 Oral hygiene status

 An accumulation of dental plaque, typically due to poor oral hygiene practices such as not brushing your teeth properly or regularly, can increase the risk of tooth decay.
-Data presented in this section were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016).
+Data presented in this section were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016) which included a clinical examination component.

 The proportion of children aged 5–14 years with a moderate accumulation of plaque was: